willfong/flaskplate/README.md

 Flaskplate is for putting ideas onto a web application easily and quickly without needing to be a full-time programmer.

+It is very important to understand all the code being used, but there is also a balance of not needing to be fully fluent in a programming language before one can start making some progress and output.

+Let's get the code down first and put something onto the screen.
+Learn about the parts that we will use all the time first, so we can get our ideas out.
+Learn later about the parts that is used less frequently.

 ## Why Flaskplate